spectrochempy/spectrochempy/docs/whatsnew/latest.rst

 ~~~~~~~~~~~~~~~~

 * Changed the default QP solver (quadprog -> osqp): The new solver is compatible with
-  python 3.11.
-Fastness and robusteness are improved.
+  python 3.11 and later.
+Fastness and robustness are improved.
 The quadprog solver can still be
   used if available
+* Change the default value of the `whiten` parameter in the `FastICA` class to
+  `unit-variance` instead of `arbitrary-variance` for compatibility with ScikitLearn
+  1.3 and later